IN-PERSON: Oct 15-18VIRTUAL: Nov 5-8

 FORTUNE 500 COMPANIES have obvious stakes in the game, whereby the first impression of a sales call in a conference room or a large-scale announcement could make all the difference in cultivating business relationships and winning hearts and minds.
 Large organizations have been slowly awakening to the realization that investing in presentation skills is essential, and with that comes the conclusion that neither “PowerPoint training” nor “public speaking classes” is sufficient on its own.
 They need a more comprehensive learning experience for their communication teams.

 And in the middle are MEDIUM-TIER BUSINESSES, MARKETING TEAMS, and COMMUNICATION DEPARTMENTS across the country and around the world.
-People in this group tend to go on auto-pilot, as it is all too easy to trot out the company template, freshen up the language, and head out the door with it.
+People in these groups tend to go on auto-pilot, as it is all too easy to trot out the company template, freshen up the language, and head out the door with it.
 They rely on their slides to an unhealthy degree because they lack the perspective to question the conventional wisdom that likely has prevailed since before they took their current jobs.
 We don’t allow anyone to go on auto-pilot at the Presentation Summit — we question everything!
 And from this healthy scrutiny, you are certain to come away with a total reboot of how you approach the presentation process.

 From all three of these broad categories, we attract active content creators, heavy users of PowerPoint, and those who are tasked with delivering presentations to audiences, both in person and virtually.
 We also garner the attention of the department heads who lead the afore-mentioned people.
 Advertising departments, market research, sales, educational, judicial, financial, medical, government, military…in short, anyone who wants to become more proficient, more productive, and more effective with presentation content is a likely candidate to apply for registration.